CelestinBananas/LTA_overview/README.md

 # LTA_overview
-Here you will find a some scripts to have an overview of the LTA content.
+Here you will find a some scripts to have an overview of the LTA content of the LOFAR telescope.
 The scripts are available both as a script and as a notebook, both of which offer interactive plots.
 > Note: For JupyterLab the interactive plots do not yet work and will require the use of the `%matplotlib inline` command instead of `%matplotlib notebook` in the first cell.

 # Versions: